Does reverse engineering PCB mean anything to you?

 So, what exactly is reverse engineering PCB?

 Reverse engineering PCB is an inverse research technology.
-The technology uses a series of reverse research technique to get the following:
+The technology uses a series of reverse research techniques to get the following:

 - A circuit schematic